-Big head is a calcium deficiency of horses and donkeys grazing introduced tropical pasture grasses.
-It is caused by crystals of calcium oxalate in the grass blades that prevent the horse or donkey from absorbing calcium from the grass during digestion.
-It is especially prevalent in spring and summer when these grasses are growing the fastest.
-Cattle and sheep are not affected.
+Big Head is a calcium deficiency of horses and donkeys grazing introduced tropical grass species.
+It is caused by crystals of calcium oxalate in the grass blades that prevent absorption of calcium from the grass during digestion.
+Clinical signs may include swelling of the jaws and facial bones, shifting lameness, abnormal breathing, dull coat, ill-thrift or weight loss.

 How can Big Head be prevented?

-Because of their smaller size, feed donkeys a proportionately smaller ration.
-Other mineral supplements which provide calcium:phosphorus ratio of 1:1 can be used but are likely to be more expensive than the mixtures listed above.
+Because of their smaller size, feed donkeys and ponies a proportionately smaller ration.
+Other calcium supplements are available, but may not contain the correct calcium:phosphorus ratio or may not be as cost-effective as the mixture listed above.